 sudo ln -s /etc/nginx/sites-available/your_domain.conf /etc/nginx/sites-enabled/

-This step ensures NGINX includes your server block during the next reload.
+As a result, NGINX will include your server block configuration during the next reload.

 Tweaking Hash Bucket Size in NGINX Configuration